-Dr Patrick Randolph-Quinney is a forensic anthropologist from the University of the Central Lancashire, Preston, UK, where he is Programme Leader for the MSc in Forensic Anthropology.
+Dr Patrick Randolph-Quinney is a biological anthropologist from the University of the Central Lancashire, Preston, UK, where he is Programme Leader for the MSc in Forensic Anthropology.

 He has a background in palaeoanthropology and archaeology, and spent much of his early academic life working on the biological and cultural evolution of the genus Homo during the Middle Pleistocene, a critical period that precedes the evolution of our own species and the advent of modern behaviours.
 He was co-director of field operations at Makapansgat, Limpopo, with a focus on landscape and cave archaeology during the last 500,000 years.
 In recent years he has been working in the field of forensic anthropology and human identification.